-Chief Compliance Officer.
-Our Vice President and Chief Compliance Officer oversees our compliance programs.
+Chief Ethics and Compliance Officer.
+Our Vice President and Chief Ethics and Compliance Officer oversees our compliance programs.
 His duties include: regularly updating the Audit Committee on the effectiveness of our compliance programs, providing periodic reports to the Board, and working closely with our various compliance functions to promote coordination and sharing of best practices across these functions.

 Management Succession Planning.
-In conjunction with the Board, the Management Development and Compensation Committee is responsible for periodically reviewing the long-term management development plans and succession plans for the Chief Executive Officer and other key officers, as well as the emergency succession plan for the Chief Executive Officer and other key officers unexpectedly becomes unable to perform his or her duties.
+In conjunction with the Board, the Management Development and Compensation Committee is responsible for periodically reviewing the long-term management development plans and succession plans for the Chief Executive Officer and other key officers, as well as the emergency succession plan for the Chief Executive Officer and other key officers if any of these officers unexpectedly becomes unable to perform his or her duties.